 Q. How long does a content audit take?

 A content audit can take a few days for a small website to a couple of months for a big website.
 It really depends on the scope of work.

-If you want to learn more about digital marketing check out this 3-month online digital marketing course or this comprehensive 11-month MBA-level postgraduate digital marketing course that’ll give you an edge in this competitive field.
+If you want to learn more about digital marketing check out this 4-month online digital marketing course or this comprehensive MBA in Digital Marketing – Postgraduate Course that’ll give you an edge in this competitive field.